-Developers are to refer to Council's adopted Engineering Planning and Design Manual for detailed specifications.
+Developers are to refer to Council's adopted Urban Driveway Construction Specification.

-Drainage of paved surfaces is to be provided to the satisfaction of Council.
-All trafficable surfaces should be bounded with a suitable kerb to assist in stormwater management and prevent the movement of vehicles on non-trafficable areas.
+Details of drainage of paved surfaces is to be provided.
+All trafficable surfaces should be bounded with a suitable kerb to assist in stormwater management and prevent the movement of vehicles on non trafficable areas.

 Parking areas are to be barricaded from non-traffic areas by kerbs, barriers or landscaping.
 Paved parking spaces are to be defined by painted lines or other approved means.